 What is quantitative easing?

-We also buy a smaller amount of corporate bonds, which makes it easier for companies to raise money which they can then invest in their business.
+We also buy a smaller amount of private debt like corporate bonds.
+This is aimed at making it easier for companies to raise money in capital markets to invest in their business.